 A detailed and precise syllabus is extremely important in communicating course information, expectations and outlining course assignments and projects to your students.
 Your syllabus also serves as an important document between you, your faculty supervisor, and the DUS when addressing any issues that arise concerning course grading, deadlines and requirements, as well general student concerns, conduct or need for accommodations.
-All TAs are provided access to existing course syllabithat outline the course overview and designated learning outcomes, and offer guidance on course curriculum and examples of assignments and projects.
-Many TA's will be teaching courses at the foundations and introductory level.
+All TAs are provided access to existing course syllabit that outline the course overview and designated learning outcomes, and offer guidance on course curriculum and examples of assignments and projects.
+Typically TA's will be teaching courses at the foundations and introductory level.
 Students require development of fundamental theory and technical skills, so it is imperative to follow the course content as outlined in the syllabus.

-Your syllabus must be submitted the first week of classes to Mary Gordon (marygord@buffalo.edu).
+Your syllabus must be submitted the first week of classes to the Department.
+You will receive an email with directions on how to submit it.